ntguru5/SBA-316/README.md

   - Handling task completion and clearing completed tasks.
   - Using BOM properties like window resize and hash management.

+## Browser Object Model (BOM) Usage
+- The app listens for resize events on the window to display alerts when the screen width goes below 600 pixels (mobile view).
+- It uses the location.hash property to manage URL hash navigation for the task app.

 ## How to Run the Application
 1. **Download the files**: Make sure you have the HTML, CSS, and JavaScript files.
 2. **Open `index.html`** in your web browser.